Baal Shem Tov, or Besht — the founder of Chasidism —

 Download the pdf or the doc file of "Loving the Neighbor/Loving the Stranger":

 This resource will be invaluable if you're a rabbi or educator, or anyone who wants guidance for developing a text study class on the rights of the stranger.
 It's also an excellent resource for anyone simply wanting to understand the wide range of Jewish texts dealing with issues related to refugees and immigrants.

 One thing about the Torah's treatment of the stranger is painfully clear: any policies or politicians that label refugees, immigrants, or asylum seekers as interlopers, criminals, or even worse "an infestation" (as some Israeli politicians have labeled African asylum seekers) are in direct opposition to Torah and to what Judaism teaches.
 The bottom line is that the Torah doesn't tell us how many refugees to bring in.
 But it does teach us without ambiguity or room for disagreement that it is a grave sin to treat immigrants and refugees -- whatever their documented status may be -- as anything less than human, to do things to make their lives miserable so that other refugees won't come, to incite racism and hatred.

 There is room to debate about specific policies, but not to debate about people's humanity.
 Anyone disagreeing with that has no right to claim that they speak for Judaism, the Bible, or the Jewish people, or for what is justice or God's will.
 I'm thinking for example of Franklin Graham, who shamed his father Rev. Billy Graham when when he lied extravagantly about the Torah and claimed it had nothing to say about immigration.
 Even Franklin had enough of a heart to come out in opposition to separating children from their parents at the border.
-Those children still number in the hundreds, despite concerted efforts under the Biden administration to make amends.
+Those children still number in the hundreds, despite concerted efforts under the Biden administration to reunite families and make amends.